-During the summer term, students can take summer studies, which may consist of exams, personal projects or research.
-Lectures and seminars are not usually offered from June to August.
-Most of the libraries are open during the summer.
+During the summer term, students can take summer studies, which may consist of courses, exams, personal projects or research.

 In addition to summer holidays, there is a break at Christmas (~ Dec 22 – Jan 7) and Easter.
 Other possible holidays are winter holiday (week 10) and autumn break (week 43).
 May Day (May 1st) and Independence Day (December 6th) are public holidays.

 The Bologna Process aiming at creating a European Higher Education Area has led to a university degree reform in Finland.
 The new, two-cycle degree system was introduced on August 1, 2005.
 The first cycle is the lower academic degree, the Bachelor’s degree (180 ECTS credits/3 years) and the second cycle the higher academic degree, the Master’s degree (120 ECTS credits/2 years).
 The third cycle encompasses postgraduate studies leading to a postgraduate degree: Licentiate or Doctoral Degree.

 The degree system in medicine and dentistry continue to have only one cycle.
 In medicine, students study directly for the postgraduate degree of licentiate, which is 360 ECTS credits in total, with a normative study time of six years.
 The degree in dentistry is also the licentiate degree, which is 330 ECTS credits and takes five and a half years.

 The optional pre-doctoral postgraduate degree of licentiate can be completed in two years of full-time study after the Master’s degree.

 The degrees their degree structures offered at the University of Oulu can be found from WebOodi course catalogues.